Rental Yield Gotchas: New Zealand & Australia Property Returns

 The trap: property listings, investment seminars, and most online calculators show gross yield.
 The actual number — net yield — is typically 40–50% lower.
 Always run both before you commit.

-Yields Across NZ and Australia
+Yields Across New Zealand and Australia

 New Zealand (2026)

-NZ rental yields vary heaps by region:
+New Zealand rental yields vary heaps by region:

 | Region | Typical gross yield |